What is cellulitis?

 How can doctors tell if I have cellulitis?

 Doctors diagnose cellulitis based on how your skin looks.
 There are no tests to tell for sure.
 However, doctors may do tests such as an ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
 Ultrasonography doesn't use radiation (x-rays).
-Ultrasonography is also called... read more to make sure your leg isn't red and swollen because of a blood clot Deep Vein Thrombosis (DVT) Thrombosis is when a blood clot (called a thrombus) blocks a blood vessel.
-Deep vein thrombosis (DVT) is when a blood clot forms inside a large vein.
-Usually the vein is deep in your leg, but... read more .
+Ultrasonography is also called... read more to make sure the redness and swelling in your leg isn't because of a blood clot Deep Vein Thrombosis (DVT) Deep vein thrombosis (DVT) is when a blood clot forms inside a large vein.
+Usually the vein is deep in your leg, but a clot may form in a vein in your pelvic area or your arm.
+A blood clot is... read more .

 See a doctor immediately if an area on your skin is red, swollen, and painful.